TanmoySG/wunder-identity-provider/architecture/notes.md

 # Notes and Observations

-_To be moved structured and documented in README going Forward_
+_This is to be used only to document Ideas and interim rough thoughts.
+Information here is to be structured, moved and documented in README going Forward._

 ## The Curious case of Login and the various Tokens